North Atlantic right whale: Whaling

 As the "right" whale continued to float long after being killed, it was possible to 'flense' or strip the whale of blubber without having to take it on board ship.
 Combined with the right whale's lack of speed through water, feeding habits, and coastal habitat, they were easy to catch, even for whalers equipped only with wooden boats and hand-held harpoons.

 Basques were the first to commercially hunt this species.
 They began whaling in the Bay of Biscay as early as the eleventh century.
 The whales were hunted initially for whale oil, but, as meat preservation technology improved, their value as food increased.
 Basque whalers reached eastern Canada by 1530.
 The last Basque whaling voyages were made prior to the commencement of the Seven Years' War (1756–1763).
 A few attempts were made to revive the trade, but they failed.
 Shore whaling continued sporadically into the 19th century.
 It had previously been assumed that Basque whaling in eastern Canada had been the primary cause for the depletion of the sub-population in the western North Atlantic, but later genetic studies disproved this.

 Setting out from Nantucket and New Bedford in Massachusetts and from Long Island, New York, Americans took up to one hundred right whales each year, with the records including one report of 29 whales killed in Cape Cod Bay in a single day during January 1700.
 By 1750, the North Atlantic right whale population was, for commercial purposes, depleted.
 Yankee whalers moved into the South Atlantic before the end of the 18th century.
 The population was so low by the mid-19th century that the famous Whitby whaler Rev. William Scoresby, son of the successful British whaler William Scoresby senior (1760–1829), claimed to have never seen a right whale (although he mainly hunted bowhead whales off eastern Greenland, outside the normal range of right whales).

 Based on back calculations using the present population size and growth rate, the population may have numbered fewer than 100 individuals by 1935.
 As it became clear that hunting right whales was unsustainable, international protection for right whales came into effect, as the practice was banned globally in 1937.
 The ban was largely successful, although violations continued for several decades.
 Madeira took its last two right whales in 1967.
-After the fall of the iron Curtain, it was discovered that from the 1950s to the 1970s the Soviet Whaling fleet had actually killed several thousand right whales, with little regard to the IWC's regulations.
-The actual numbers that were killed were kept a close secret, but the scandal came to light when Russian biologists stepped forward to correct data that had been misreported to the IWC.